trusona/trusona-mobile-sdk-android/README.md

     @NonNull
     @Override
     public Integer fragmentContainerId() {
-        // todo: return the ID of the ViewGroup in which the SDK will attempt to load the Driver
+        // Return the ID of the ViewGroup in which the SDK will attempt to load the Driver
         // License scanner.
 This ID must be present in the layout of the Fragment that's passed
         // in as a parameter to the scanDriversLicense method, and the Fragment must have been
         // brought into the foreground and be ready to host the Driver License scanner.